-In-person tutoring is available at both campuses, and students can access online tutors 24/7 through TutorMe available in our learning management system.
+In-person tutoring is available at both campuses or remotely.
 The in-person tutoring schedule is posted on the Chatfield website.
-Additional tutoring needs can be met upon request via the website
+Additional tutoring needs can be met upon request via the website https://chatfield.edu/academics/tutoring-2/.
+Tutoring schedules change each frequently in response to need and class times, so the schedule is updated regularly.
+All tutoring services are offered free of charge.